First-Generation Student Resources

 Westminster offers several different types of dorms, including traditional-style dorms with shared bedrooms and bathrooms, and apartment-style dorms where you have your own room in a suite with a few other roommates.
 Contact the Office of Residence Life to discuss what option best fits your needs.

 To register for housing, all residents must have payed the housing deposit.
 You can register for campus housing online.

 While we recommend that students live on campus for their first year, we understand that isn't always possible.
 If that's the case, you can submit a Residency Exemption Request.

 Starting college can be intimidating.
 You might worry that you won't be able to find friends on your first day of school or that you'll never find a community like the one you had in high school.
 At Westminster, we understand how important a sense of community is for being successful in college.

 We want you to feel at home here, and there are countless ways to get involved on campus.
 The Student Diversity and Inclusion Center and the Office for Global Peace and Spirituality provide spaces and communities to help you feel supported, represented, and acknowledged.
 The Environmental Center and Outdoor Recreation Program provide opportunities for you to get involved both on and off campus.
 There are theatre productions, volunteer groups, clubs, music ensembles, intramural sports teams, student government, and dozens of other ways for you to carve your path at Westminster.

 Westminster acknowledges and engages with the values, experiences, worldviews, and intersectional identities of all members of our campus community.
 Our goal is to cultivate a respectful, equitable, and healthy campus community because we believe that every student should be able to live life free from judgement, bias, hostility, and hate.

-The Legacy Program supports college students who are first-generation and traditionally underrepresented in their academic success.
-As Legacy student, you'll have access to professors and staff who can help you get the most out of your college experience.
+The First Scholars program supports college students who are first-generation and traditionally underrepresented in their academic success.
+As First Scholar, you'll have access to professors and staff who can help you get the most out of your college experience.